restpose/restpose/docs/search_json.rst

    The value to search for must be an object holding the following parameters (or, at least, those parameters which are marked as required):

-    - "centre": Required.
+    - "center": Required.
 The coordinate of the center point for the query;
       expressed either as a (longitude, latitude) pair, or as an object with "lon" and "lat" properties.
     - "max_range": Optional.
 The maximum distance, in meters, that a